Adaptive Policies for Perimeter Surveillance Problems: Introduction

 \subsection{Related Literature}

+We select a Poisson process as the data generating model for our problem.
+The Poisson process is famously widely used as a model for spatial and spatiotemporal event data in many settings, such as ecology \citep{Heikkinen1999,Serra2014}, and arrival process modelling \citep{Benes1957,Weinberg2007}.
+There is a large literature on inference for Poisson processes, which has lead to a variety of sophisticated techniques, such as those involving Gaussian processes \citep{Adams2009,John2018} or kernel-based smoothing \citep{Diggle1985}.
+However the theoretical properties of the more complex methods are typically only understood asymptotically \citep{Helmers2005,Kirichenko2015, Gugushvili2018} and therefore in the interest of developing tight guarantees on the performance of sequential decision making algorithms, we favour a simple piecewise-constant model for the Poisson process rate in this paper.

-Search theory started in WWII with the study of barrier patrols during the Battle of the Atlantic (\cite{koopman1946search}).
+Search theory has its origins in WWII with the study of barrier patrols during the Battle of the Atlantic (\cite{koopman1946search}).
 The works of \cite{Stone1976} and \cite{Washburn2002} present a much broader and more contemporary range of applications in search theory and detection, and are by now the classic references on the subject.
 More closely related to our work is \cite{Szechtman2008}, who study the perimeter protection problem when the parameters of the arrival process are fully known, for mobile and fixed searchers. \cite{Carlsson2013} study the problem of optimally partitioning a space in $\mathbb{R}^2$ to maximise a function of an intensity of events over the space.
 Their problem bears resemblance to the full information version of our problem though our solution method is quite different due to our discretisation of the problem.

-More recently, \cite{park2016performance} use approximate dynamic programming to find good policies for online detection on a closed perimeter.
-Their problem has a sequential aspect however their formulation differs substantially from ours as they focus on a particular scenario where static sensors flag up intrusions and the decisions to be made are around visiting sensor locations to gather further information.
-We focus on detecting as many intrusions as possible with mobile searchers. \cite{papadaki2016patrolling} analyse a perimeter formed by a discrete linear network, defended by a single agent who can move one node per period, and a strategic attacker who wins if an attack on a node is not detected within a time window.

-Our work, however, is the first to model the problem of allocating multiple searchers to detect multiple intruders with the capacity to sequentially adapt searcher allocation and learn the distribution of intrusions.
-The sequential problem we consider is structurally similar to a combinatorial multi-armed bandit (CMAB) problem \citep{Chen2013}.
-To permit discussion of a CMAB we first describe the simpler multi-armed bandit (MAB) problem (first attributed to \cite{Thompson1933}), which is a special case.
+Our work is, to the best of our knowledge, the first to tackle the learning aspect of such a problem.